 Charlotte Barnard or Barnes

 Totally Invented by Me.
-The origin of the name Charlotte Barnard or Barnes urgently needs to be clarified, since it has now begun appearing as part of some spurious research claims.
+The origin of the name Charlotte Barnard or Barnes urgently needs to be clarified, since it has now begun appearing as part of spurious research claims by person(s) unknown to me, who have pirated detail out of context from my writings..
 I invented Charlotte Barnard or Barnes in 2009 as a hypothetical or conjecture to close a small but important gap in the blackmail theory.
+I plugged the name into my novel Lethal Journey (fiction closely based on fact), not my research in Dead Move (which is nonfiction).

 My proposition in Lethal Journey (a historical thriller, novel) was this.
 I had already mentioned this possibility in passing in Dead Move, but I felt I could take one or two carefully explained liberties with the novel.
 That does not mean I wantonly invented details.
 I have been quite careful to note that, while in the factual analysis Dead Move, I found no evidence that Kate Morgan's husband Tom Morgan was involved in Kate's plot in Coronado, I used the mythological figure of Tom Morgan (the gambler, the bad guy) from the existing legend to make optimum use of the intriguing legend.
 After all, Lethal Journey is a work of fiction, not a scholarly work like Dead Move.
 At the same time, because Dead Move is admittedly a difficult and tedious slog filled with detail and footnotes, I urge interested folks to read Lethal Journey before tackling Dead Move.
 All of that said, here is the skinny on Charlotte Barnard.